glnds/cookiecutter-aws-sam-python/{{ cookiecutter.project_name }}/README.md

 	- lint your code and run unit tests
 	- package the code for deployment
 1. **Deploy**:
-	- Create a CloudFormation change et
+	- Create a CloudFormation changeset
 	- Deploy your code through CloudFormation on AWS
 	- Use CodeBuild to parse swagger.yaml and deploy the API docs